nikhildr22/python-zaid/README.md

+#This fork focuses on Python 3 implementation
+#Colaborators are always welcomed
-# Credits to Zaid @t Zsecurity.org
+## Credits to Zaid @t Zsecurity.org
 ## For his wonderful course on Learn Python & Ethical Hacking From Scratch

 link for the course: https://www.udemy.com/learn-python-and-ethical-hacking-from-scratch/